ScPoEcon/ScPoEconometrics/ForTeachers.md

 ## Outline and Philosophie

 * This is an introductory course to econometrics taught to 2nd year students at SciencesPo
-* The course is mandatory for the major “Society and Economics”.
+* The course is mandatory for the Economics and Society major.
 In the first year, this means about 116 students across several campuses of SciencesPo.
-* Based on JMR’s experience teaching this course for many years, the traditional setup of teaching econometrics was found to be unsuitable.
+* Based on our experience teaching this course for many years, the traditional setup of teaching econometrics was found to be unsuitable.
 	* The traditional curriculum assumes some basic maths knowledge, summation notation for example, as well as some basic statistics.
+		* Both maths and stats are taught in the first year.
+		* It seems that for many students this is too abstract (or not interesting):
 	* The distribution of student evaluations was always *bimodal*: some students thought it was great, but didn’t go far enough, and a relatively larger number thought it was much too hard and they didn’t get much out of it.
 * This edition of the course uses only minimal maths and statistics
 	* We are focusing on the lower mode of the above mentioned student evaluations population.